ehabtema/shortDistanceUI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.
 This is the user interface (UI) for the short distance Maven Spring boot project.
-The short distance calculates the shortest route from the source planet - Earth - to any destination planet.
+The short distance calculates the shortest route from a source planet - Earth - to any destination planet.
-The short distance UI contains three tabs: 'planets' - for listing the planets and
+The short distance UI contains three tabs:
-and adding and removing planet, 'routes' - for listing the available routes and for adding
+'planets' - for listing, adding and removing planets,
+'routes' - for listing the available routes, for adding and deleting a route and
-and deleting a route and 'distance' - for calculating a shortest route to a given planet node.
+'distance' - for calculating a shortest route to a given destination planet node.

+## Node and Angular CLI versions
+Node: 10.16.3
+Angular: 9.0.2

 ## Development server
 Run 'npm install' to update all dependency modules.